opendatahub-io/odh-manifests/ai-library/README.md

 `operator/base` This folder includes the yaml files to set up the deployment for the operator in your namespace along with the service account, role, and role binding that is necessary.

 ### Installation
-To install AI Library add the following to the `kfctl` yaml file.
+To install AI Library add the following to the `KfDef` in your yaml file.

-Note, to use AI Library, you also need to have Seldon installed.
+Note, to use AI Library, you also need to have [Seldon](../odhseldon/README.md) installed.
+In addition, Seldon must be placed before ai-library in the KfDef.
+This is shown in the example below.

 ```
+   - kustomizeConfig:
+      repoRef:
+        name: manifests
+        path: odhseldon/cluster
+    name: odhseldon
   - kustomizeConfig:
       repoRef:
         name: manifests